-The architecture of our JointTuner, an adaptive joint training framework, comprises three parts: (1) Converting reference images into pseudo-videos by duplicating frames to match the format of motion videos; (2) Inserting Adaptive LoRA components into the spatial and temporal Transformers for parameter-efficient fine-tuning; (3) Optimizing Adaptive LoRA parameters with two specialized losses: the One Frame Spatial Loss preserves appearance details, while the Appearance-independent Temporal Loss captures motion patterns.
-Notably, the pre-trained text-to-video diffusion model remains frozen during training, with only the injected LoRA parameters being fine-tuned.
-During inference, the trained LoRA weights are loaded to generate customized videos.
+The architecture of JointTuner, an adaptive joint training framework with two main steps: (1) Inserting Synaptic LoRA into Transformers for efficient fine-tuning; (2) Optimizing Synaptic LoRA with two losses: the original diffusion loss maintains appearance details, while the AiT Loss focuses on motion patterns.
+The pre-trained text-to-video model is frozen, with only Synaptic LoRA parameters fine-tuned.
+During inference, the trained weights are used to generate customized videos.

 @article{chen2025jointtuner,